Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 Step 2: Assemble The Frames

 After cutting all the essential parts of your cornhole boards, the next step is to assemble all these parts and make a supporting structure.
-Each board should be arranged in a way that it creates a rectangle frame.
-For that you'll take 2 x 48-inch long pieces and 2 x 21-inch short pieces.
-The 21-inch sections must be placed into the two 48-inch pieces at the ends to provide a flat outside border on which the plywood top will eventually lay.
+Each board should be arranged in a way that creates a rectangular frame.
+For that, you'll take 2 x 48-inch long pieces and 2 x 21-inch short pieces.
+The 21-inch sections must be placed into the two 48-inch pieces at the ends to provide a flat outside border on which the plywood top will eventually lie.

-To secure these frame parts together, it's strongly advised to use wood glue to all the surfaces where the wood will come into contact.
+To secure these frame parts together, it's strongly advised to use wood glue on all the surfaces where the wood will come into contact.
 This helps in enhancing the frame's strength and durability.

 After applying the glue and ensuring that the corners are aligned and perfectly square, you will use 2 1/2 inch or 3-inch wood screws to join the parts together from each corner by using a carpenter's straightedge or square as a guide.
 Pre-drilling pilot holes and driving the screws straight can help keep the wood from breaking.